GitLeeRepo/PythonNotes/PythonNotes.md

 * You can concatenate lists creating a combined list
 * You can print the entire list with one print (no loops), subsets (through slicing) or individual elements through indexing
 * Lists can be created from splitting strings based on a delimiter
-* Lists can be converted (joined) to a string with a specified delimeter
+* Lists can be converted (joined) to a string with a specified delimiter
 * Lists can be iterated with **for** loops
 * Example list methods shown: append(), insert(), remove(), pop(), sort(), clear()
 * Methods NOT shown: extend(), index(), count(), reverse(), copy()